ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/contributing.md

 When you think your contribution is ready and you would like to submit a pull-request, remember first to open an issue and then send a pull request that mentions the issue by making use of [closing-issues-using-keywords](https://help.github.com/articles/closing-issues-using-keywords/).

 When your pull request gets merged the issue will be automatically closed, and a connection be made between those two which makes it easier to figure out which issues and pull requests are related to each other.

+> If your PR fixes a bug or resolves a feature request, be sure to reference the issue with a keyword.
+Read more about keywords at the [official GitHub docs](https://help.github.com/en/articles/closing-issues-using-keywords).

 ## Things we DO NOT accept as additions to any applications or packages